Kris Madsen, Faculty Director

 Meg Prier, Campus Gardens Coordinator

 Meg Prier, originally from the suburbs of Philadelphia, has studied and worked around the world on projects from sanitation in the slums of Uganda and rainwater harvesting in Tanzania to desert agriculture in Egypt and participatory design in Sweden.
 With degrees in Civil and Environmental Engineering, Design for Sustainable Development and Urban Ecological Planning, Meg is passionate about the intersection between environmental sustainability and community resilience.
-For the last two and a half years Meg has lived in the bay area and worked as a project designer and manager at Hyphae Design Laboratory, a small ecological design and engineering firm pushing the innovative edge of interdisciplinary design.
+For the last two and a half years Meg has lived in the Bay Area and worked as a project designer and manager at Hyphae Design Laboratory, a small ecological design and engineering firm pushing the innovative edge of interdisciplinary design.
 Outside of work, Meg is active with racial justice organizing, volunteers with a local urban farm, and enjoys hiking, baking, and dancing.
-Meg is excited to join the Berkeley Food Institute as the Campus Gardens Coordinator and is looking forward to supporting a collective vision for food justice and security on campus!
+Meg is excited to join the Berkeley Food Institute as the Campus Gardens Coordinator and supporting a collective vision for food justice and security on campus!

 Amy Regan, Development and Grant Officer

-Amy Regan is a recent graduate of UC Berkeley’s Masters in Public Health Nutrition program where her studies focused on policy, sustainable food and farming systems, healthful food access, food security, school nutrition, and community health.
+Amy Regan is a graduate of UC Berkeley’s Masters in Public Health Nutrition program where her studies focused on policy, sustainable food and farming systems, healthful food access, food security, school nutrition, and community health.
 Prior to pursuing her MPH, she worked for eight years with nonprofit organizations directing major fundraising efforts, as well as planning special events, developing marketing collateral, and managing volunteers, most recently with the Bay Area Discovery Museum in Sausalito, CA. Prior to joining BFI, she developed and executed fundraising and communication plans for the San Francisco Unified School District’s “Future Dining Experience Project,” a special project of SFUSD’s Student Nutrition Services dedicated to reimagining the school food experience for students.
 Amy received her BA in Journalism/Mass Communication and French from the University of North Carolina at Chapel Hill in 2004.

 Nora Abushaaban, Student Assistant